joker-119/DdenChangelog/README.md

 - `[Breach Announcement]` The C.A.S.S.I.E. system will sometimes make a special announcement when the round starts, indicating there has been a containment breach.
 	- There are multiple announcements C.A.S.S.I.E. can make, they are chosen at random when the round begins.

+- `[Zombie Prox Chat]` Zombies will now be able to use porximity chat.

 ## Bug Fixes